ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 ~~~

 The 12 VDC will be supplied by the Alitove 5050 3528.

-The 5 VDC will be supplied by the Arndt 950-00143.
+The voltage regulation from 12 V to 5 V will be done by the Weewooday Direct Current Converter.

-These two supplies will both pull from the same outlet.
-The inputs of these two supplies will be spliced together in order to be able to be connected to a single wall outlet.
+The supply will pull from a standard wall outlet (120 VAC) and will be wired into a 12 VDC power supply.
+The power supply will then be split into the buck converter circuit (which feeds the safety subsystem(s)), the water control circuit, and the pulse inverter circuit.
 ### Fulfilling Constraints

-   There will be 2 seperate power systems: one running on 12 V, the other running on 5 V. The wall outlet will be split to 2 distinct transformers that step down to the appropriate voltages.